memgraph/memgraph/docs/user_technical/examples.md

 ### Football Example

 [Football](https://en.wikipedia.org/wiki/Association_football)
-(soccer for the heathens) is a team sport played between two teams of eleven players with a spherical ball.
+is a team sport played between two teams of eleven players with a spherical ball.
 The game is played on a rectangular pitch with a goal at each and.
 The object of the game is to score by moving the ball beyond the goal line into the opposing goal.
 The game is played by more than